prrvchr/gDriveOOo/README.md

 ### Open your Google Drive:

-In File - Open - File name enter: vnd.google-apps://youraccount@gmail.com/ or vnd.google-apps:///
+In File - Open - File name enter: vnd.google-apps://your_account/ or vnd.google-apps:///

-If you don't give your Google account, you will be asked for...
+If you don't give your_account, you will be asked for...

 After authorizing the OAuthOOo application to access your Drive, your Google Drive should open!!! normally  ;-)